michaelrgarcia/transfervision-docs/docs/backend/fetchcache.md

 > Why aren't more ASSIST.org articulations cached in production?

 An operation like this is very slow and costly.
 This question also misinterprets TransferVision's goal of serving articulations for a *single class*.
 Most of this data would go unused, since certain classes may have a large amount of articulations across the California Community College system.
-I've tested approaches similar to this and have found that streaming articulation data from this Lambda function is the best course of action.
+I've found that streaming articulation data from this Lambda function while caching it is the best course of action.

 With that aside, here is a diagram depicting this Lambda function's workflow.
 This happens 4 times in a single articulation fetching / caching job.